ds5110/project-OmkarSonar24/README.md

 Sometimes the changes might not reflect , to do this , restart the terminal or Git Bash or Powershell for the changes to take effect.

 ### Reproducing the results -
-Note: The commands may take a few minutes to run especially if you are running them for the first time, as creating intermediate tables in the database involve some heavy SQL queries.
+Note 1: The commands may take a few minutes to run especially if you are running them for the first time, as creating intermediate tables in the database involve some heavy SQL queries.

+Note 2: All the figures will be displayed and saved in the `figs` folder after running the commands mentioned in the [steps](#step-2-reproduce-the-eda) below.

 All the steps below are to be executed in the Anaconda Powershell and not the default Windows Powershell as on Windows conda only works in the Anaconda Powershell.